)}

 How much does an API pentest cost in India?

 API pentest is one scope.
-Cybersecify pricing: Startup Pentest INR 74,999 (single API scope, 7 calendar days, audit-acceptable report, 6 consulting hours, 1 free retest).
-Growth Pentest INR 1,79,999 (2 scopes typically web app + API, 10 days, SOC 2 + ISO 27001 audit prep, 12 consulting hours, 1 free retest).
+Cybersecify pricing: Startup Pentest INR 74,999 (single API scope, 5 business days, report your auditor can use as evidence, 6 consulting hours, 1 free retest).
+Growth Pentest INR 1,79,999 (2 scopes typically web app + API, 10 business days, SOC 2 + ISO 27001 audit prep, 12 consulting hours, 1 free retest).

 How long does an API pentest take?

 Yes.
 Reports follow PTES (Penetration Testing Execution Standard) and OWASP API Security Top 10 (2023), produce technical + executive summaries with reproduction steps, business impact, CVSS v3.1, and remediation.
 The Growth Pentest plan adds explicit SOC 2 Trust Services Criteria + ISO 27001 Annex A control mapping per finding.
-Reports have been accepted by SOC 2 Type 1, SOC 2 Type 2, and ISO 27001 auditors.

 Do you test rate limiting and resource exhaustion per endpoint?